Blog / Steven Ramage / November 29, 2019

 For those who could not join us in person, we had an engaged audience from around the world who tuned into our Livestreams on our Youtube channel.
 Be sure to catch up with all the Key Side Events, Plenary and Ministerial videos that have been archived here.
 And great efforts went into ensuring that all of the Side Event summaries are available online.

 The brand new Industry Track was a highlight for many, including me.
-As our newest foray into engaging more closely with the commercial sector, the Industry Track, led by the Australian host, ensured that government representatives and partners from international organisations and non-governmental organisations could engage in discussion with companies.
+As our newest foray into engaging more closely with the commercial sector, the Industry Track, led by the Australian host, ensured that government representatives and partners from international organizations and non-governmental organizations could engage in discussion with companies.
 For example, the European Association of Remote Sensing Companies joined GEO Week to foster industry engagement.
 To learn more about EARSC and their involvement in Australia, read their blog post published last week.

 Other features of GEO Week included the meeting of the UN Science Policy Business Forum which also took place in Canberra.
 It proved to be a great meeting of minds, as delegates were able to learn more about GEO and foster lasting dialogue between these two communities.
 The outcomes of the discussion will help shape the UN data strategy and relevant platforms and solutions that should facilitate transformational change for informed decision making, including the World Environment Situation Room platform.